Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Daar immediately sat up in an alert posture and went deadly serious.
 "That’s not a small risk, Cousin.
 Won’t the other Fathers fight back?"

 "Some of them.
 Many, even.
-I am balancing on the edge of my authority...But sometimes abuses of power are necessary for the right reasons."
+I am balancing on the edge of my authority...
+But sometimes abuses of power are necessary for the right reasons."

 "‘Yer preachin’ to a true believer there."

-"I thought as much...You don’t disapprove, I take it?"
+"I thought as much...
+You don’t disapprove, I take it?"

 "It ain’t up to me to approve or disapprove.
 Your Clan, your rules."